-The public service component of Tulane's core curriculum allows students to take theories learned inside the classroom and apply them to to the outside world while giving back to the community at the same time.
+The public service component of Tulane's core curriculum allows students to take theories learned inside the classroom and apply them to the outside world while giving back to the community at the same time.

-Facilitated by the Center for Public Service, the numerous community projects going on at any given time benefit the city as well as Tulane students themselves.
+Facilitated by the Center for Public Service, the numerous community projects going on at any given time benefit the city, region, and world, as well as Tulane students themselves.
 The guiding principle of the initiative is the belief that public service rooted in an academic context contributes to the development of student civic engagement and, ultimately, leaders.
 Tulane has won numerous awards for its extensive efforts to serve the surrounding community.

 - One service learning course at the 1000, 2000, or 3000 level, completed before the end of the fifth semester

 - Service learning course